 Safety is a top priority at Grade A Construction

-Protecting the workforce, the public, and the environment is very important to us and we strive to provide the most current safety information and criteria to our employees as soon as it becomes available.
-We offer equipment training, certifications, on site instructions and demonstrations throughout the year as well as communicating safe work habits using "toolbox" Talks.
+Protecting the workforce, the public, and the environment are all very important to us and we strive to provide the most current safety information and criteria to our employees as soon as it becomes available.
+We offer equipment training, certifications, on site instructions and demonstrations throughout the year as well as communicating safe work habits using "Toolbox" Talks.
 Our "Toolbox" training sessions are performed onsite.
-This allows our employees to start their day with safety communication and demonstrations.
+This allows our employees to start each day with safety communication and demonstrations.

 President of Grade A Construction, Rachelle Reigard, talking with employees about hydration safety during the summer months.

 The health & safety of our own body is #1.
 Daily weather conditions play a major role in our personal health.
 During these hot summer months it is extremely important to stay well hydrated!
 Sweating is the natural biological reaction to cool your core body temperature.
 However, the loss of water when you sweat also means you are losing important electrolytes.
 These electrolytes are forms of salt such as sodium, potassium and chloride, all important elements to keep your body functioning.
 As a result, it’s important to stay hydrated before symptoms of heat stroke take hold.
 You should be drinking about 1 cup of water every 20 minutes if you are outside in extreme heat.
 Sports drinks are not necessary for obtaining electrolytes.
 By eating regular meals and having a salty snack from time to time, you should be able to maintain all your daily requirements.

 Construction Trench Safety

 Trench work is among the most hazardous of all construction activities.
 Conditions where trench excavation work must be performed vary from site to site, and from day to day.
 Grade A Construction makes it a priority to make each trench condition safe.